 In view of the inherent unpredictability of such regulatory and governmental matters, the Company cannot determine with certainty the timing or ultimate resolution of legal and regulatory matters or the eventual loss, fines or penalties, if any, that may result from such matters.
 The Company establishes reserves for such matters when those matters present loss contingencies that are both probable and can be reasonably estimated.
-The actual costs of resolving such matters, however, may be substantially higher than the amounts reserved for those matters, and an adverse outcome in certain of these matters could have a material adverse effect on the condensed consolidated financial statements in particular quarterly or annual periods.
+The actual costs of resolving such matters, however, may be substantially higher than the amounts reserved for those matters, and an adverse outcome in certain of these matters could have a material adverse effect on the consolidated financial statements in particular quarterly or annual periods.
 The Company accrues amounts for certain matters for which losses are considered to be probable of occurring based on its reasonable estimate of the most likely outcome.
 It is reasonably possible actual losses could be significantly different from the Company's current estimates.
 In addition, there are some matters for which it is reasonably possible that a loss will occur, however the Company cannot estimate a range of the potential losses for these matters.

 Any resolution or litigation with the SEC, DOJ, or other parties, could ultimately result in monetary and injunctive relief that may impose costs on the Company and/or require it to make changes to its business practices.
 These costs and requirements may be material both individually and in the aggregate, but we have not accrued a loss pertaining to SEC or DOJ matters.
-The Company's defense counsel costs in connection with the securities litigation and the related SEC and DOJ matters are being covered under its directors and officers insurance policies subject to a typical reservation of rights.
-The Company has met the retention limits under these policies with respect to these matters and currently expects these policies will provide coverage for certain costs related to these matters, including certain expenses that have previously been paid.
-However, the Company cannot provide any assurance that costs related to these matters will not exceed the limits of its insurance policies, that such claims are covered by the terms of its insurance policies or that its insurance carrier will be able to cover all related claims.
+The Company's defense costs for counsel and consultants in connection with the securities litigation and the related SEC and DOJ matters, including certain expenses that have previously been paid, are expected to be reimbursed.
+As of March 31, 2025, the Company recognized an estimated loss recovery related to insurance coverage for these matters of \$3.9 million, which was recorded in general and administrative expense in the condensed consolidated statements of operations and comprehensive loss and a related asset in prepaid and other current assets in the condensed consolidated balance sheets.
+This amount reflects costs that have been confirmed covered by the Company's insurance providers, as well as an estimate of other claims the Company expects realization of the claim for recovery is probable.
+As it relates to these losses for which the Company has determined recovery to be probable, the Company cannot provide any assurance that additional costs related to these matters will not exceed the limits of its insurance policies, that other such claims, for which a loss recovery could not be estimated, are covered by the terms of its insurance policies or that its insurance carrier will be able to cover all related claims.
 There can be no assurance as to the timing or the terms of the ultimate outcome of these investigations or their potential effect, if any, on us or our results of operations.
 We expect to incur legal and professional services expenses associated with this litigation in future periods.
-We will recognize these expenses as services are received, net of insurance recoveries.
+We will recognize these expenses as services are received, net of estimated insurance recoveries.
 There can be no assurance whether there will be further information requests or potential enforcement action or litigation, which is necessarily uncertain.